KayJay7/abusim/docs/README.md

-# µSteel simulator
+# abusim
-The µSteel simulator project aims to provide an environment to simulate and test µSteel language.
-The core idea is to easily and automatically create and simulate a complex network of agents running µSteel-lang.
+The abusim project aims to provide an environment to simulate and test the AbU language.
+The core idea is to easily and automatically create and simulate a complex network of agents running AbU-lang.

-This is achieved through the use of Docker. µSteel simulator provides a simple way to model the underlying network and its actors.
+This is achieved through the use of Docker. abusim provides a simple way to model the underlying network and its actors.
 It mimics the work of docker-compose, but in a specialized way.

 Here I describe the simulator parts and I describe an example.

-## steel-simulator
+## abusim
-`steel-simulator` is the main command to set up and execute the simulation.
+`abusim` is the main command to set up and execute the simulation.
 It is written in Go and built using `go build`.

-It creates the µSteel agents defined in a configuration file, a coordinator to interact (get/set memory, pause, step...) with the agents, the data and control network, and, optionally, a GUI (served as a web application).
+It creates the AbU agents defined in a configuration file, a coordinator to interact (get/set memory, pause, step...) with the agents, the data and control network, and, optionally, a GUI (served as a web application).

 It assumes a running instance of the Docker daemon on the host machine.
 Moreover, the Docker images of the agent, coordinator and GUI needs to be found on the machine.
 These can be built using the `build.sh` script in the relevant directories.

 ```
-Usage of steel-simulator:
+Usage of abusim:
   -c string
-        configuration file (default "steel-simulator.yml")
+        configuration file (default "abusim.yml")
   -g    spawn GUI with simulator
   -gui-image string
-        GUI docker image (default "steel-gui")
+        GUI docker image (default "abusim-gui")
   -gui-port int
         GUI docker port (default 8080)
 ```

-`steel-simulator` is always run with a subcommand:
+`abusim` is always run with a subcommand:
 - `up`, to create the environment.
 The default behaviour is to create the environment, show the logs and finally destroying it.
 To prevent this, use the additional flag is `-d` (*detached*), to run the command and release the console.
 - `down`, to destroy the environment.
 - `logs`, to get the logs of the running containers (except the GUI).
 To continue showing the incoming log lines use the `-f` (*follow*) flag.